-In Knockloughrim Primary School, as far as reasonably practicable, we seek and have regard to the child's views about their strengths, learning difficulties and education, taking into account their age and maturity.
-We seek and listen to our pupils' views about how they learn effectively and then focus on the strategies that work for them.
+In school, as far as reasonably practicable, we seek and have regard to the child's views about their strengths, learning difficulties and education, taking into account their age and maturity.

+We seek and listen to their views about how they learn effectively and then focus on the strategies that work for them.